 Many parents like to send their daughters a gift on Bid Day.
 We recommend holding off as they will be getting gifts from the sorority they pledge on Bid Day and continually going forward from tank tops to water bottles and everything in between.

 Learn the facts about recruitment.
-Registration for Fall 2019 recruitment opens April 30, 2018 with Recruitment Dates running August 15-22, 2019.
+Registration for Fall 2019 recruitment opens April 30, 2019, with Recruitment Dates running August 15-22, 2019.
+Potential New Members (PNM’s) have to go to recruitment orientation on August 14th.
+They are able to move into dorms early to accommodate their schedule.
 There will be an optional Parent orientation on August 16th which will require registration.
 That form will be posted on June 1, 2019.